AbidHasanRafi/ollama-prism-pro/README.md

    - Check that all dependencies are installed: `pip install -r requirements.txt`
    - Ensure port 8501 is available

-## Contributing

-We welcome contributions to Ollama-Prism Pro!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on how to submit pull requests, report issues, or suggest new features.

 ## License

 Ollama-Prism Pro is released under the MIT License.
 See [LICENSE](LICENSE) for details.